SnapView icon SnapView

 • SnapView is a blazing-fast image viewer for macOS.

-• Open folders or ZIP files instantly to view and select photos without creating heavy catalogs.
+• Open folders, Apple Photos collections, or ZIP files instantly to view and select photos without creating heavy catalogs.

 • Rather than replacing editing tools like Lightroom, it focuses on the quick viewing and culling stage before editing.